Privacy Suite

 Bulletproofs: Zero-Knowledge Range Proofs

-Zero-Knowledge Magic: Bulletproofs prove your transaction amount is valid (0 to 2^64) without revealing what the amount is.
+Zero-Knowledge Magic: Bulletproofs prove your transaction amounts are valid without revealing what they are.
+DERO uses a 128-bit combined range proof to validate both the transfer amount and remaining balance in a single proof.
 Privacy + Security = Perfect.

 What Problem Do Bulletproofs Solve?